pehlivanoglu/HyperSecure_Mail/README.md

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.
+Actually, we don't rn :/

 ## License
 This project is not licensed under anything :)
 Special thanks to the open-source community for their continuous support.

 ## Contact
-For any queries or contributions, please contact us at [ahmet.pehlivanoglu@ozu.edu.tr](mailto:ahmet.pehlivanoglu@ozu.edu.tr).
+For any queries or contributions, please contact me at [ahmet.pehlivanoglu@ozu.edu.tr](mailto:ahmet.pehlivanoglu@ozu.edu.tr).

 ## Additional Information
 For more information, visit our [Wiki](https://github.com/yourgithubusername/mail_enc/wiki) or check out our [FAQs](https://github.com/yourgithubusername/mail_enc/FAQs).